aleflabo/PREGO/README.md

 For the Step Recognition branch, you can refer to the official implementation of MiniROAD [here](https://github.com/jbistanbul/MiniROAD).

 ### Data Aggregation
-The data aggregation process is handled by the `utils/aggregate.py` script.
+The `utils/aggregate.py` script handles the data aggregation process.
-This script is responsible for aggregating predictions and ground truth data, and saving the results to a JSON file.
+This script is responsible for aggregating predictions and ground truth data and saving the results to a JSON file.

 To run the data aggregation script, use the following command: